 - The scientific feasibility and proof of concept for the project should already be demonstrated by prior laboratory work and/or peer-reviewed publications.

-- Additional consideration will be given to projects that can be extended beyond their initial proposed implementation period, and could be used as a platform for future research and funding.
+- Additional consideration will be given to projects that can be extended beyond their initial proposed implementation period and could be used as a platform for future research and funding.

 - A substantial partnership with a clearly identified Minnesota industry or state agency is a core requirement for this grant.
 Please indicate which company/agency will be partnering with you, how you plan to collaborate with them, how they are important in translating the research to the demonstration scale, and why that partnership is an integral part of this research.

-1. Title and summary (300 words maximum) on a single page.
+Section 1.
+Title and summary (300 words maximum) on a single page.

 b.
-Description of importance of the project to the state of Minnesota, and how the project aligns with the MnDRIVE Environment’s goals (http://mndrive.umn.edu/environment).
+Description of the importance of the project to the state of Minnesota, and how the project aligns with the MnDRIVE Environment’s goals (http://mndrive.umn.edu/environment).

 c.
 Description of the research team, including the roles and qualifications of the PIs and Co-PIs, postdocs, technicians and other support staff, and other personnel involved (including industry partners).
-This description should also demonstrate that members of the team have experience implementing field-scale research.
+This description should also demonstrate how members of the team have experience implementing field-scale research.

 d.
 Project timeline and activity schedule (small table or graphic).

-3. Literature cited.
+Section 3.
+Literature cited.

-4. Budget summary (<1 page) and justification (1 page), including salaries, supplies, equipment, etc.
+Section 4.
+Budget summary (<1 page) and justification (1 page), including salaries, supplies, equipment, etc.

-6. Detailed letter(s) of collaboration or support from industry/agency partner.
+Section 6.
+Detailed letter(s) of collaboration or support from industry/agency partner.